Srikaavyaathamizh/ad-C-ep12/README.md

 ## Algorithm:

-    Allocate Memory for New Node
+1.<br>Allocate Memory for New Node
-    Set Data and Next Pointer
+2.Set Data and Next Pointer
-    Check if Queue is Empty
+3.Check if Queue is Empty
-    Set both front and rear to point to the new node p.
+4.Set both front and rear to point to the new node p.
-    Set the next pointer of the current rear to point to the new node p.
+5.Set the next pointer of the current rear to point to the new node p.
-    End of Enqueue Operation
+6.End of Enqueue Operation

 ## Program: